bofethe/Rename-Files/README.md

 # Rename-Files
-Batch rename files within the same directory
+Interactive and iteriative batch tool to rename all files within the same directory.

+Operations include adding a prefix, adding a suffix, or replacing a given text.